Correctional Officer

 We're having a surprise guest police speaker at my school tomorrow for my drivers Ed class.
 What would be some questions I could ask him/her ?

-Asked by Mercedes about 9 years ago
+Asked by Mercedes over 9 years ago

 I have never been a street cop so I am not sure I can help much.
 Since you are dealing with Drivers Ed you might ask him/her about the department pursuit policies.
 That should be moderately interesting.